DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture13.md

 > - momentum, value and volumes are the three values that are most inportant
 >
 > Does behavioural finance actually work?
-> - not providing strong evidence suggesting
+> - not providing strong evidence suggesting otherwise

 ### Final Exam